 The fishing effort is measured in vessel-days per year in the NRA.
 Vessel-days are determined by the position reports transmitted by the vessels through their respective Fisheries Monitoring Centers via the vessel's VMS.
-Although the number of vessels decreased by 55 percent, from 2004 to 2008, total fishing effort diminished by 69 percent; from 16,480 days to 5,054 days (Figure 1, Table 5).
-The fact that fishing effort has declined more than the number of vessels per year suggests that the average duration of the fishing trips has become shorter over time.
-NAFO identifies three main different fishery types; the groundfish, shrimp and pelagic redfish fisheries.
-Currently, almost two thirds of the fishing effort can be attributed to the groundfish fishery (65 percent) whereas the pelagic redfish fishery accounts for only 4 percent of current fishing effort.
-It should be noted that the number of vessel days in the NRA for the pelagic redfish fishery declined by 86 percent, from 1,414 days in 2004 to 201 days in 2008, as compared to a 70 percent decline in the shrimp fishery and a 67 percent decline in the groundfish fishery.
+Although the number of vessels decreased by 61 percent from 2004 to 2009, total fishing effort diminished by 70 percent; from 16,480 days to 5,016 days (Figure 1, Table 5).
+Although total fishing effort declined slightly between 2008 and 2009, effort in the groundfish fishery increased.

+NAFO identifies three main different fishery types; the groundfish, shrimp and pelagic redfish fisheries (Sub-Areas 1F2J).
+Currently, over three-quarters of the fishing effort can be attributed to the groundfish fishery (82 percent), whereas the pelagic redfish fishery accounts for less than 1 percent of current fishing effort.
+It should be noted that the number of vessel days in the NRA for the pelagic redfish fishery declined by 99.7 percent, from 1,414 days in 2004 to 5 days in 2009, as compared to a 83 percent decline in the shrimp fishery and a 59 percent decline in the groundfish fishery during the same time period.